ShreyaRamesh1584/Project--Digital-Twin-Technology/README.md

 The paper included a detailed understanding of the technology, its current usage in the manufacturing sector and how it can be integrated into the FMCG sector.
 Within the FMCG sector, there were 5 major verticals that were covered in the paper, including:

-1.
+1. Smart Manufacturing

-2.
+2. Product Design

-3.
+3. Inventory Management

-4.
+4. Marketing

-5.
+5. Logistics

-To support its usage in Supply Chain and Logistics, as one such space where the technology holds benefits, a sales forecasting model was built, and its results were included in the paper.
+To support its usage in Logistics, as one such space where the technology holds benefits, a sales forecasting model was built, and its results were included in the paper.
 It was used as an example to support a proposal to integrate machine learning into the model.

 The working would include: